 The second important milestone was that due to frequent changes of the Managing Director every 4 years, as this is how multinationals tend to operate, I learned how to easily and quickly adapt to management changes and way of working; this is something I consider very important at the workplace if one is seeking to evolve.

 And the last but most important milestone involves one of my supervisors who was also my mentor; I was fortunate to work closely with him and to learn many things that I still use in my work.
 I learned from him to act with my associates in the same way; to guide them and stand by them as advisor and not as superior.”

 Muriel: “What are the Values by which Vassiliko works and how do you align your people with those values?
 How do you manage the necessary organizational change accordingly?”

 Pagona: “Vassiliko Cement Works embraces five fundamental values: Respect, Integrity, Health & Safety, Environment and Quality.
 Having as our vision to stand out as a successful company based on these principles centering around Respect and Contribution, we train and guide our people on this basis.

 Our procedures and policies are aligned with all of the above and have become a way of our life or even better, they represent our working culture.
 We believe that the organizational changes are necessary because through these changes we teach ourselves what is best to do, who is the most appropriate and in what positions, and who stands out.
 In a nutshell, changes take us forward, give us an incentive to improve and support our principles more substantially.”

-Muriel: “Indeed; we cannot progress without change.
-And how do you develop leadership in your Organization?”
+Muriel: “How do you develop leadership in your Organization?”